The Good, Bad and the Maybe

 Redux is a lot.
 Sagas are too much.
 Redux Toolkit makes it better, but it is still a lot.

-Maybe you don’t need a service bus on the frontend.
+Maybe you don’t need an enterprise service bus on the frontend.

 Consider: